MartinCowen/ThemeWinMerge/readme.md

  - "Line" colours have Background, Deleted and Text colours.
 This means the background to a line difference, the background to a deleted line, and the text font colour used for line differences.
  - "Syntax" and "Markers" don't have other options.
  - Directory has Background and Text options.
+ - System Hook has Background and Text options.

 ## List of Items
 Each colour item found in the ini file is filtered according to the Display Options and shown in the list.